listman-io/docs/README.md

   appSecret: "mVhELni3mB5n5moBeav4e9sKpq+s1ylV+vU0MFyWjAI="
 },
 ```
-6. Open Windows Command Line, for that ...
+6. Open Windows Command Line
-7. Navigate into the `app folder`, for that use the command:
+7. Navigate into the **app folder**, for that use the command:
 ```
 > cd /d {path_to_app_folder}
 ```